Best Backpacking Mugs: The Top 6 of 2019

 At the end of the day, though, we preferred the Snow Peak Ti-Single 450 Mug to this one because it performed slightly better in our heat tests and is slightly lighter.

-Is that slight difference enough to justify the additional $5 on the price tag?
+Is that slight difference enough to justify the higher price?
 That’s up to you.

 We liked this mug a lot and would be happy to add it to our lightweight backpacking kit.